Studio Topics - Summer 2018

 Availability of studios subject to enrollment numbers.

-Students will design a brand identity for their hardest client.
-Themselves!
+Students will design a brand identity for their hardest client: themselves!
 We will create a whole suite of brand identity graphics (logo, typography, imagery,) to apply to their life (business card, letterhead, social media presence, website).
-To use in their portfolio, their college applications, their own design/ photography business or anything else they do and want to communicate to the world.
+To use in their portfolio, their college applications, their own design/photography business or anything else they do and want to communicate to the world.

 During this exciting and informative workshop, we will combine elements of painting, drawing, collage, and photography to make one-of-a-kind illustrations and works of art.
 First, we will look at a wide range of contemporary artists and designers using photography and mixed media in unconventional ways.
 Students enrolled in this course will make digital photographs, print them in our state-of-the-art digital printing facility and then alter or enhance them using pastels, colored pencil, and acrylic paint.

 Create a short animation by learning the fundamentals of digital 2D animation: storyboards, animatics, sound editing, scene editing and production.
-Campers will use contemporary animation software, tools, and techniques as well as being introduced to other digital software applications in the production of basic 2D animation.
+Campers will use contemporary animation software, tools, and techniques as well as be introduced to other digital software applications in the production of basic 2D animation.
 No previous experience in the software is necessary.

-Redesign a toy packaging experience with consideration to its sustainability and use.
+Redesign a toy packaging experience with consideration for its sustainability and use.
 In our throw-away society, businesses usually specify their packaging choices based on conventional sizes/materials or perceived budget restraints.
 Not often enough consideration is given to the user’s experience of it and how it impacts the environment.
 Designers can have a powerful impact on all phases of the experience, so we will flex our design muscles and use this packaging opportunity to think up and down the entire design process from concept to graphics, and from materials to final construction using the laser cutter to make a 3D prototype.

 Great publications (books and magazines) have the ability to reach up and grab their reader's attention, visually tell them a story and capture their imagination.
 Over the course of this crazy-fun, exploratory workshop each student will make a small booklet that tells a simple yet amazing story.
 We will examine how images and text can work together to enrich a publication's visual landscape.
 We will study and borrow narrative techniques from films… and learn how much great movies and publications have in common.
 Students will choose their own subject, find/make their own photographs and write their own engaging stories both literally and visually.